How hungry are you? Can you wait 12 minutes, because that’s exactly how long it takes to make this simple and delicious meal.

 Once the veg has been roasting in the oven for 10 minutes take it out, give it a shake and a turn and put it back in the oven for 10 minutes.

 Slice the halloumi cheese into 8 slices, add a little olive oil to a frying pan and get it on a medium heat.
 Add the slices of halloumi and cook until golden brown, keep an eye on them, they can brown quickly.
-When both sides are done remove from the pan and set aside.
+When both sides are done remove from the pan, cut into pieces and set aside.

 Your roast veg should have had about 20 minutes now, check to see if it’s done, I like it slightly crispy and almost burnt, each to their own.
 If it’s done, turn the oven off and get started on the cous cous.